Brandon Crawford Player Props: Giants vs. Angels

-Brandon Crawford -- .150 average over his past 10 games -- will be in action for the San Francisco Giants versus the Los Angeles Angels, with Patrick Sandoval on the mound, on August 7 at 9:38 PM ET.
+Brandon Crawford, with a slugging percentage of .275 in his past 10 games -- including one home run -- will be in action for the San Francisco Giants versus the Los Angeles Angels, with Lucas Giolito on the mound, August 8 at 9:38 PM ET.

-He had a hitless performance in his previous game (0-for-5 with an RBI) against the Athletics.
+In his most recent game he had a hitless showing (0-for-5 with an RBI) against the Athletics.

 Brandon Crawford Game Info & Props vs. the Angels